music-suite/music-suite/docs/src/User-Guide.md

 TODO transformations act upon time types.
 The basic intuition is that they move all the points.

 Applying the empty transformation changes nothing, and applying a composition of transfomrations is equivalent to applying them all from innermost to outermost (the Transformable laws).

+### Translation-invariant types

+TODO Explain delay-invariant transformations: applying transformations to `Span` performs the delay/translation, applying to `Duration` does not.
+Note that this does *not* invalidate the laws.
+We can think of our time types as coming in two shapes:

+- Translation-invariant types such as `Duration` are "floating" without being anchored to specific start/stop time (though they still have a duration)
+- Translation-variant types such as `Span` have both a specific duration and a specific point in which they "occur" relative to ther events.

+### TimeInterval

+The @[TimeInterval] type is exactly the same as span, but also allows for empty spans to be represented.
+It forms a monoid with the convex @[hull] operator.